geneontology/go-site/documentation/application-logins.md

 that is used by applications written for the GO to coordinate user information.

-To work properly an entry should minimally include the following stanzas:
+To work properly, an entry for a TermGenie-only should minimally include the following stanzas:

+* <b>uri</b> the unique identifier for a user
+* <b>nickname</b> the common name for the user
 * <b>authorizations</b> indicate the various access levels
   * <b>termgenie-go</b> for TermGenie login
     * <b>allow-write</b> to allow creation of new terms using the templates